salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 add new required query string parameters.

 # HTTP status codes
+The API uses the hyper text transfer protocol ("HTTP").

 ## Implicit

-The API uses the hyper text transfer protocol ("HTTP") and provides various implicit status codes.
 Implicit codes are framework level, and generally unused by Service and Route developers.

 * 100 Continue